 - Competitors will find out our prices and be able to easily position against us

-- Visitors don’t contact sales to ask for pricing.
+- Visitors often don’t contact sales to ask for pricing.
 They get distracted and do something else instead

 - We think (know, actually – after all, it’s easy enough to find competitor’s prices by asking directly, asking ex-customers, or subterfuge) that our prices are very competitive